-(a) Connectivity
+33 (a) Connectivity

-Proposed streets shall extend to the boundary lines of the tract to be subdivided.
-If a subdivision or an undeveloped parcel of substantial size (as determined by the County Engineer or its designee) is adjacent to the proposed subdivision, said proposed streets shall connect with streets in the existing, platted, or planned subdivision or parcel.
-However, nothing herein shall grant to any person or entity other than Escambia County any right of access or right to require the granting of access.
-However, if the county engineer and the applicant agree that the proposed subdivision should not connect with an adjacent subdivision, said connection will not be required.
+34 Proposed streets shall extend to the boundary lines of the tract to be subdivided.
+If a 35 subdivision or an undeveloped parcel of substantial size (as determined by the County 36 Engineer or its designee) is adjacent to the proposed subdivision, said proposed streets shall 37 connect with streets in the existing, platted, or planned subdivision or parcel.
+However, nothing herein shall grant to any person or entity other than Escambia County any right of 38 39 access or right to require the granting of access.
+However, if the county engineer and the 40 applicant agree that the proposed subdivision should not connect with an adjacent subdivision, said connection will not be required.
+41 42

-(b) Large Development Ingress/Egress
+43 (b) Large Development Ingress/Egress

-In a proposed subdivision or accumulation of subdivisions of 100 lots or more adjacent to an existing or platted subdivision where extension of proposed streets to the boundaries would dead end with no feasible street connections, there shall be at least two entrance streets into a loop street through the proposed subdivision which streets shall be connected to a paved road.
-For the purpose of this provision a loop street means the primary local road designed to move traffic through the subdivision.
-The developer may utilize a single ingress/egress point, provided however, that such point provides for separation of traffic entering and exiting the subdivision by means of a boulevard and shall run the entire length of the entrance road between the connecting road and the loop road.
-In addition, left and right turn lanes must be provided for the connecting road.

-(c) Dead End Streets

-Cul-de-sac or local dead-end street shall not exceed 1,200 feet in length, exclusive of the permanent turning circle at the end of that street; however, the county engineer may recommend approval of a cul-de-sac over 1,200 feet in length to serve odd-shaped parcels of land which cannot be developed in any other reasonable manner or to serve property that would otherwise be denied reasonable access caused by manmade or natural obstacles

-(d) Utilities in road right of ways

-No streets or roads under the two-year warranty will be allowed to be open cut, or jack-and bored, unless specifically approved by the county engineer.
-To accomplish this requirement, common trenching is required whenever possible.
-If a determination is made that common trenching is not a feasible option, the developer will install conduit or make other appropriate arrangements for the utility not participating in the common trenching and the utility will be required to use the conduit.
+44 In a proposed subdivision or accumulation of subdivisions of 100 lots or more adjacent to an

+1 existing or platted subdivision where extension of proposed streets to the boundaries would 2 dead end with no feasible street connections, there shall be at least two entrance streets into 3 a loop street through the proposed subdivision which streets shall be connected to a paved 4 road.
+For the purpose of this provision a loop street means the primary local road designed to 5 move traffic through the subdivision.
+The developer may utilize a single ingress/egress point, 6 provided however, that such point provides for separation of traffic entering and exiting the 7 subdivision by means of a boulevard and shall run the entire length of the entrance road 8 between the connecting road and the loop road.
+In addition, left and right turn lanes must be 9 provided for the connecting road.
+10 Dead End Streets (c) 11 Cul-de-sac or local dead-end street shall not exceed 1,200 feet in length, exclusive of the 12 permanent turning circle at the end of that street; however, the county engineer may 13 recommend approval of a cul-de-sac over 1,200 feet in length to serve odd-shaped parcels of 14 land which cannot be developed in any other reasonable manner or to serve property that 15 would otherwise be denied reasonable access caused by manmade or natural obstacles 16 adjacent to such property.
+Cul-de-sacs shall be required on dead end streets according to the 17 Florida Fire Prevention Code Chapter 18, Section 18.2.3.4.4, Dead Ends- current edition.
+18 19 Utilities in road right of ways (d) 20 No streets or roads under the two-year warranty will be allowed to be open cut, or jack-and 21 bored, unless specifically approved by the county engineer.
+To accomplish this requirement, 22 common trenching is required whenever possible.
+If a determination is made that common 23 trenching is not a feasible option, the developer will install conduit or make other appropriate 24 arrangements for the utility not participating in the common trenching and the utility will be 25 required to use the conduit.
 This shall require planning between the utility and the developer.
-The engineer of record shall submit all utility layouts prior to construction plan approval.
+26 The engineer of record shall provide proof of request for all utility layouts (to include 27 but not limited to power, communications, gas, etc.) prior to construction plan 28 approval.
+Utility layouts shall be included in construction plans or, if not provided by

+29 the utility, the engineer of record shall provide a conduit layout for utility road 30 crossings.
+Conduit shall be installed with tracer wire and/or other locating methods.

-2-1.7.
+3132 2-1.7.
 Traffic control devices.